 This site was originally recorded as a findspot of several small, grit-tempered pottery fragments located in a tree throw on the edge of an old road cut approximately 40 meters south of the Tittabawassee River (Sommer 2001:26, 2002:19-20).
 In 2006, three additional grit-tempered ceramic sherds were located on the riverbank approximately 70 meters east of the original findspot.
 Despite the distance between them, given the disturbed nature of the sediment around each of the findspots, it is thought best to lump them together under a single site designation (Appendix B).
 Future work may necessitate splitting the locations into two separate sites.
 The 1955 aerial photograph of the site area shows it to have been heavily wooded.
 The road cut is not clearly visible on the photograph, but the large trees growing in the area may have obscured it.
-Heavy vegetation covered the riverbank and no artifacts were observed or collected from this site during a single visit in 2007.
-Due in large part to the heavy vegetation, only minimal erosion of the riverbank was observed in the vicinity of the site.
+Heavy vegetation covers the riverbank and no artifacts were observed or collected from this site during a visit in 2009.
+Despite the heavy vegetation, moderate erosion of the riverbank was observed in the vicinity of the site.